cloudmesh/cloudmesh1/webui/pages/about.rst

 ----------------------------------------------------------------------

 We are working towards providing the following features into
-Cloudmesh:
+cloudmesh:

-* easy management of multiple clouds in Cloudmesh while supporting variious native libraries.
+* easy management of multiple clouds in cloudmesh while supporting various native libraries.
-* portability library to access information in regrads to images, flavors, and vms
+* portability library to access information in regards to images, flavors, and vms
-* management of hundrests/thausends of virtual machines
+* management of hundreds/thousands of virtual machines
-* integration of non FutureGrid CLouds by users into cloudmesh so users can acces sthem from cloudmesh
+* integration of non FutureGrid cLouds by users into cloudmesh so users can access them from cloudmesh
-* a commandline shell
+* a command line shell
 * a web interface
 * possibility to download and deploy cloudmesh locally by a user (so he can manage his own clouds)